-Also known as a Shorthand Writer, CAT writer, STTR – a verbatim reporter is someone who records word-for-word, either by machine or pen shorthand, the words spoken in proceedings of which a permanent record is being kept.
-Examples of such proceedings are court hearings, arbitrations and public inquiries, disciplinary hearings and American civil depositions.
-We should not be confused with a newspaper reporter.
+Also known as a shorthand writer, CAT writer, court reporter, stenographer, STTR, Palantypist – a verbatim reporter is someone who records, by stenographic means, every word spoken in proceedings of which a record is being kept.
+Examples of such proceedings are court hearings, arbitrations and public inquiries, disciplinary hearings and American depositions.
+We should not be confused with a newspaper reporter/journalist.

 What does “verbatim” mean?